LibertyAces/BitSwanPump/doc/source/examples/configquickstart/configquickstart.rst

 ``[pipeline:SamplePipeline:HTTPClientSource]`` in this line we specified which class the configuration applies to.
 Values below this line override the same values in ``ConfigDefaults`` of specified classes.

-In next step we build sample pipeline which gets data through https://openweathermap.org/ API using API key from .conf file.
+In next step we have a sample pipeline which gets data through https://openweathermap.org/ API using API key from .conf file.
+See more in :ref:`coindesk`.
 ::
     class SamplePipeline(bspump.Pipeline):